Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections (purpose, navigation levels, when to use, related tools), front-loaded with the core purpose.
-Every sentence adds value—no fluff or repetition—and it efficiently covers necessary context without being verbose, making it easy for an AI agent to parse and apply.
+The description is well-structured with clear sections: overview, navigation levels, when to use, and related tools.
+It is front-loaded with the core purpose and avoids redundancy, making it efficient for an AI agent to parse.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.